oba2311/coding_bootcamp/README.md

 **Long Term:**
 1. Be comfortable with all common ML models, i.e. apply and evaluate.
-2. Understand best ETL practices, and be exposed to good architecture.
+2. Understand best ETL practices, and get exposed to good architecture to develop a good eye for good and bad architecture.
-3.

 <br>

 <a name="Milestones"></a>